 In general, stay away from fiber-rich, vitamin- and nutrient-deficient light green vegetables like iceberg lettuce, celery, and romaine lettuce.

-These vegetables are mainly composed of fiber and water and contain very little nutrient value.
+These vegetables are mainly fiber and water and contain very little nutrient value.

 Another thing to note is the light-colored inner parts of many vegetables are less nutritious than the darker, green leaves on the outside.

 The primary goal here is to ensure your iguana has as much nutrient-rich food as it can get.

 Many other non-leafy vegetables are also great food choices for captive iguanas.

 These are served raw or cooked, although raw is the better choice as more nutrients are retained.